Subaru engine bay diagnostic close-up

 Every Subaru problem, by model and severity

 Real failures, root causes, repair costs, and DIY difficulty — sourced from NHTSA filings, Subaru TSBs, class-action settlements, and forum data.
-Updated continuously.
+Coverage is updated as records are verified.

 Filter: